 Historical Museum at Fort Missoula – The AmeriCorps team members will support K-12 college readiness through engaging academic programs both on our historic site and in local k-12 schools.
 Members will serve with the Historical Museum at Fort Missoula, Target Range School, CS Porter Middle School, and Big Sky HS.
 The team will engage youth from three local schools to visit the University of Montana archives/anthropology, education, or history department.
 The programs will help the students connect the academic departments and major, with the careers they support.
 The team will mentor youth to develop parts of the new exhibit at Historical Museum Fort Missoula to open in 2019, working with up to 70 students in their classroom and on site.
 They will create relationships with teachers to support the work on this project and guide members in how to help foster creativity, keep students on track.
 Work one-on-one or in small groups with students to develop exhibit ideas, go through production steps and revision.
 Apply Here!

-International Rescue Committee: The AmeriCorps member will serve with schools, childcare facilities, and after-school and summer camp providers like the YMCA to develop orientations for refugee families to educate families on guidelines, logistics, and fees.
+International Rescue Committee: NOT ACCEPTING APPLICATIONS AT THIS TIME!
+The AmeriCorps member will serve with schools, childcare facilities, and after-school and summer camp providers like the YMCA to develop orientations for refugee families to educate families on guidelines, logistics, and fees.
 The International Rescue Committee responds to the world’s worst humanitarian crises and helps people whose lives and livelihoods are shattered by conflict and disaster to survive, recover, and gain control of their future.
 Apply here!

 spectrUM Discovery Area Serve this year by engaging preschool-8th grade youth in hands-on science activities at spectrUM Discovery Area and in spectrUM’s clubs, camps, and outreach programs.
 You will provide high-quality science education through the use of interactive exhibits, activities, and demonstrations.
 As a spectrUM Science Educator, you will serve as a role model to the High School Explainers while they grow their science and education capabilities and provide opportunities for youth attending spectrUM programs to meet with and interact with role models from the university and community to encourage college going.
 To serve this year with spectrUM, apply here.